 Floating rate instruments expose the Company to cash flow interest risk, whereas fixed interest rate instruments expose the Company to fair value interest risk.
+SPBD has no floating rate instruments.

 The company's interest rate risk policy requires it to manage the maturities of interest bearing financial assets and interest bearing financial liabilities.
-At 31 December 2012, 36.94% of the interests bearing liabilities were denominated in US dollars and Euros.
+At 31 December 2013, 41.00% of the interests bearing liabilities were denominated in US dollars and Euros.